 Providing access to credit at reasonable terms is a critical aspect of our farmer support model.
-Our goal is to invest in farmers and their communities by increasing our farmer loans to $20 million by 2015.
+By investing in farmer loans, we’re helping cooperatives manage risk and strengthen their businesses.
+We are currently on target to achieve our goal of increasing our farmer loans investment to $20 million by 2015.

 We began investing in farmer loans in 2000, with an initial investment of $150,000 with Root Capital.
 In 2014 our total loan commitment grew to $16.3 million, including an increase of $3 million with Root Capital alone, bringing our total with them to $15 million.
 Our loan partners made loans in six countries in FY14 – Peru, Nicaragua, Honduras, Rwanda, Guatemala and Tanzania – to suppliers we both buy from as well as ones we do not.